-Every time you make a transaction online/offline, you will receive a message from your respective bank asking if you have made that transaction sing your credit or debit card.
-They also ask you to report that transaction if you haven’t made it.
-The bank systems flood the Artificial Intelligence system with both fraudulent and non-fraudulent transactions.
-The AI system would then learn from these transactions which are fraudulent and which are not based on the huge training set it is given.
+Every time you make a transaction online/offline, using your credit or debit card, you receive a message from your bank asking if you have made that transaction.
+The bank also asks you to report if you haven’t made the transaction.
+The bank feeds its Artificial Intelligence system with data regarding both fraudulent and non-fraudulent transactions.
+The AI system learns from this data and then predicts which transactions are fraudulent and which are not based on this huge training set.

-Did you know that Mark Zuckerberg had created Synapse, a music player which suggested songs which the user was likely to listen?
-Netflix, Spotify and Pandora also recommends music and movies based on your past interests and past purchases.
-They accomplish this by garnering the choices you had made and inputting them into a learning algorithm.
+Did you know that Mark Zuckerberg had created Synapse, a music player which suggested songs that users would likely to listen to?
+Netflix, Spotify, and Pandora also recommend music and movies for users based on their past interests and purchases.
+These sites accomplish this by garnering the choices users had made earlier and providing these choices as inputs into the learning algorithm.

-The market size of AI software is expected to reach up to $36 million by 2025, these opportunities has caused retailers to pay attention to Artificial Intelligence.
-Thus, majority of big and small scale industries, are applying AI tools in new ways across the entire product – right from the assembling stage to the post-sale customer service interactions.
+The market size of AI software is expected to reach up to $36 million by 2025.
+This hype in the market has caused retailers to pay attention to Artificial Intelligence.
+Thus, the majority of big- and small-scale industries are adopting AI tools in novel ways across the entire product life cycle—right from the assembling stage to the post-sale customer–service interactions.

-AI autopilot in commercial flights – The pilot only needs to put the system in autopilot mode and then majority of the flight will be taken care of by the AI itself.
-It is reported by New York Times that only seven minutes of human intervention is required for the average flight of a Boeing plane.
-That pertains only for takeoff and landing.
+With the AI technology, the pilot only needs to put the system on the autopilot mode and then the majority operations of the flight will be taken care of by AI itself.
+It is reported by The New York Times that only seven minutes of human intervention (which mostly relates takeoff and landing) is required for the average flight of a Boeing plane.

-Dive deep into the world of Deep Learning AI through Intellipaat’s course on Artificial Intelligence & Deep Learning Course with Tensorflow.
+Dive deep into the world of AI through Intellipaat’s Artificial Intelligence and Deep Learning Course with Tensorflow!

 - Find out how an application developer masters big data analysis

 - Frequently Asked Question from clients planning to adopt Hadoop